timestocome/AliceInWonderland/README.md

 # AliceInWonderland
-Exploring RNNs, LSTMs, GRUs using the Lewis Carroll text
+Exploring RNNs, LSTMs and or GRUs using the Lewis Carroll text

+Work in progress, only the RNN has been written so far